BTAntt/network-security/README.md

 ## Overview
-This repository represents my hands‑on journey through core CCNA networking concepts, with an emphasis on understanding how networks actually function in real environments.
+This repository documents my hands‑on exploration of core networking concepts, aligned with CCNA fundamentals and real‑world network behavior.
+The focus is on understanding how networks are designed, configured, and operate in practice—beyond theory alone.
-Rather than focusing on theory alone, the content connects networking fundamentals to security engineering decisions, threat analysis, and risk‑informed security practices.

 ## Topics Covered
 - VLSM (Variable Length Subnet-Masking)